kyma-project/test-infra/development/tools/cmd/githubissues/README.md

 | **--bqProjectID**                |   Yes    | The string value with the name of the BigQuery project.
 | **--bqDatasetName**              |   Yes    | The string value with the name of the BigQuery dataset.
 | **--bqTableName**                |   Yes    | The string value with the name of the BigQuery table.

+## Creating empty table
+This program assumes the table already exists.
+In order to create new table:

+* Go to BigQuery console
+* Create new table in a dataset
+* Edit schema as text
+  * For organization copy schema from `table_org_schema.json`
+  * For singular repo copy schema from `table_repo_schema.json`
+* Select partitioning on `updated_at` field

+## Error during upload
+Bigquery will fail if the JSON file is bigger than 100MB.
+The file can be split into smaller parts and uploaded manually before rerunning the program to tix that issue.